XavierJp/TGV/README.md

 # TGV — Terminal à Grande Vitesse

-In the AI era, internet connection must be a given.
-In high latency environment, such as high speed rail, internet instability make coding session a bit frustrating.
+In the AI era, a reliable internet connection should be a given.
+In high-latency environments, such as high-speed rail, unstable internet can make coding sessions frustrating.

-Enters TGV, a tools to spawn remote session on your workhorse remote server.
-Remote server has good connection even when you dont.
+Enter TGV, a tool that spawns remote sessions on your workhorse server.

-TGV spawn isolated yolo containers that runs opencode with open router.
-TGV is resilient.
-Your code keep running even when your wifi does not.
+TGV spins up isolated YOLO containers that run OpenCode with OpenRouter.
+They run on the remote server which keeps a stable connection even when you don’t.

 ---